zstackio/zstackio.github.io/tutorials/ec2-cli.md

   <pre><code>sudo su
 passwd root</code></pre>

-  <h5>Ubuntu:</h5>
-  You need to also enable root user in SSHD configuration.
-  <pre><code>1. sudo su
-2. passwd root
-3. edit /etc/ssh/sshd_config
-4. comment out 'PermitRootLogin without-password'
-5. add 'PermitRootLogin yes'
-6. restart SSH: 'service ssh restart'</code></pre>
 </div>

 Based on those requirements, we assume below setup information (you should change the IP address and other configurations to align with your local environment.):

 + ethernet device names: eth0 (The default route will use eth0)
-+ eth0 IP: 10.0.101.20
++ eth0 IP: 172.20.11.34
 + free IP range: 10.0.101.100 ~ 10.0.101.150
-+ primary storage folder: 10.0.101.1:/home/nfs
++ primary storage folder: /zstack_ps
-+ backup storage folder: /home/sftpBackupStorage
++ backup storage folder: /zstack_bs

 <div class="bs-callout bs-callout-warning">
   <h4>Slow VM stopping due to lack of ACPID:</h4>